th2-net/th2-check1/README.md

 The component subscribes to queues specified in the configuration and accumulates messages from them in a FIFO buffer.

-The buffer size is configurable and is 1000 by default.
+The buffer size is configurable, and it is set to 1000 by default.

-When the component starts, the grpc server starts and then the component waits for incoming grpc requests for verification.
+When the component starts, the grpc server also starts and then the component waits for incoming grpc requests for verification.

 # Verification requests

-Available requests described in [this repository](https://gitlab.exactpro.com/vivarium/th2/th2-core-open-source/th2-grpc-check1)
+Available requests are described in [this repository](https://gitlab.exactpro.com/vivarium/th2/th2-core-open-source/th2-grpc-check1)

-- CheckSequenceRuleRequest - prefilters messages and verify all of them by filter.
+- CheckSequenceRuleRequest - prefilters the messages and verify all of them by filter.
 Order checking configured from request.
 - CheckRuleRequest - get message filter from request and check it with messages in the cache or await specified time in case of empty cache or message absence.

 ## Quick start